 If there is one thing we have learned as trekking specialists, it’s that trekking is one of the best ways to feel human and that throwing lots of dollars at expensive niche gear is not always conducive to having said amazing experience.
 With that in mind, let’s take a look at the 8 things you don’t need to see what you can get away with leaving behind!

 This section covers all you could need to know about what to bring on your Chilean and Argentinian adventures.
 From essentials such as hiking boots, packs and other equipment, to high-tech solutions that utilise your smartphone to enhance your travel experience.
 Any ideas you'd like to see written about please send an email to email@example.com.
 If you're keen to get kaleidoscope updates subscribe to our Feed or via Email

 We love life hacks, all of those ingenious little tips and tricks that make life a little easier and a bit more fun.
-And when you’re hiking in Patagonia with a limit on what you can carry, it’s more important than ever to make the most of every piece of kit and clothing and find crafty solutions to any problems that arise.
-There are plenty of life hacks you can apply to hiking, but many of them simply aren’t suited to Patagonia’s chaotic climate or its delicate ecosystem.
-So we’ve done our homework and put together a list of the truly useful hiking hacks for your Patagonia hiking tour.
+There are plenty of life hacks you can apply to hiking, so we’ve done our homework and put together a list of the truly useful hiking hacks for your Patagonia hiking tour.

 A hiking holiday in Patagonia, the remote expanse of wilderness at the end of the world, used to be a means of leaving all modern technology behind.
 However, with the advent of smartphones, there is an increasing understanding of how technology can now enhance our enjoyment of our natural surroundings.
 Well, we’ve yet to come across an app dedicated to hiking in Patagonia, but in the meantime, here is our pick of best apps for this unique environment.